dondany/simple-blog/README.md

 `GET /posts/{id}/comments` - returns all comments under the given post

 `POST /posts/{id}/comments` - create a comment under the given post

-`GET /comments` - returns all the comments

-`GET /comments/{id}` - return the comment with the given id